onlinecity/wp-gatewayapi/readme.txt

 == Changelog ==

+= 1.2.3 =
+* Bugfix: The new verification SMS for Contact Form 7 had a typo, breaking verification SMS'es.
+* Missing translations: The popup-messages related to verification were not translated to danish.

 = 1.2.2 =
-* Better international phone numbers support: Prefixed 0's in the phone number itself (between country prefix and phone number) is now correctly.
+* Better international phone numbers support: Prefixed 0's in the phone number itself (between country prefix and phone number) is now correctly working.

 = 1.2.1 =
 * User synchronization: